fossabot/daudr-blog/content/blog/ngfor-done-right/index.md

 ## First of all trackBy

 `trackBy` is a function that defines how to track changes for items in the iterable.
-That means that we can use it to know exactly which element in a list is being changed, after a network call or whatsoever.
+That means we can use it to know exactly which element in a list is being changed, after a network call or whatsoever.
 We implement it by defining a function in our `.ts` file:

 ```typescript